char0n/vladimirgorej.com/_posts/2021-02-25-how-swagger-adjust-can-help-you-build-extensible-react-redux-apps.md

 When I say “generally”, I mean it in a way that the default configuration of Swagger Adjust is incompatible with SwaggerUI but can be adapted by configuration to be fully compatible.
 Swagger Adjust is a free and Open Source software.
-It comes with a dual license – Apache License Version 2.0 is used for original code fragments, documentation fragments, and original ideas from SwaggerUI, and BSD 3-Clause License is used for everything else
+It comes with a dual license – Apache License Version 2.0 is used for original code fragments, documentation fragments, and original ideas from SwaggerUI, and BSD 3-Clause License is used for everything else.

 To demonstrate Swagger Adjust power, I've built a [simple TodoList app](https://char0n.github.io/swagger-adjust/) composed of two plugins:
 [todoList](https://github.com/char0n/swagger-adjust/tree/main/demo/src/todo-list) and [todoListEnhancer](https://github.com/char0n/swagger-adjust/tree/main/demo/src/todo-list-enhancer). todoList plugin has the basic functionality of displaying a list of TodoItems